umg-legacy/Cope-Blocks/README.md

 ```

 ## Cope
-To change the colors of help(terms & conditions, delivery, privacy policy) page headings
+To change the colors of headings on the help page(terms & conditions, delivery, privacy policy)
 ```css
 .reveal, .terms .col-mid a, .delivery .col-mid a, .privacy .col-mid a, .help .col-mid a, .terms .col-mid a:visited, .delivery .col-mid a:visited, .privacy .col-mid a:visited, .help .col-mid a:visited{
 	color: #222;